taliesins/vagrant-openssh-passwd/README.md

 ### Supported Environments

-Currently the plugin supports any Windows environment with Powershell 3+ installed (2008r2, 2012r2 should work nicely).
+Currently the plugin supports any Windows environment with Powershell 3+ installed (2008r2, 2012r2 should work nicely) and have OpenSSH installed on the basebox.

 ## Development